Authored by: Andrea Porcari, Gustavo Gonzalez, Daniela Pimponi

 Reviewed by: Andrew Whittington-Davis and Nuala Polo

-Based on a wide-ranging horizon scanning of new and emerging technologies, TechEthos selected three families of technologies that are expected to have disruptive socio-economic and ethical implications: Climate Engineering, Extended Digital Reality, and Neurotechnologies.
+Based on a wide-ranging horizon scanning of new and emerging technologies, TechEthos selected three families of technologies that are expected to have disruptive socio-economic and ethical implications: TechEthos defines climate engineering as a technology family which enables the modification of natural processes [...]
+More, Extended Digital Reality, and Neurotechnologies.
 TechEthos will use them as models to explore the interaction of technologies with the planet, the digital world, and the human body to develop operative ethics-by-design guidelines for researchers and innovators.